OfficeDev/msteams-docs.pt-BR/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 ### <a name="team-renamed"></a>Equipe renomeada

-Seu bot é notificado quando a equipe é renomeada.
-Ele recebe um `conversationUpdate` evento com `eventType.teamRenamed` o objeto `channelData` .
+Seu bot será notificado quando a equipe for renomeada.
+Ele receberá um evento `conversationUpdate` com `eventType.teamRenamed` no objeto `channelData`.

-O código a seguir mostra um exemplo de evento renomeado pela equipe:
+O código a seguir mostra um exemplo do evento Equipe renomeada:

 # <a name="c"></a>[C#](#tab/dotnet)